lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 more general information about mass spectrometry and proteomics, the readers are invited to read the package vignettes and associated papers
 @Gatto:2014 [@Gatto:2015].

+![Schematic overview of the pRoloc pipeline from data import, through to data processing, machine learning and data export.](./Figures/overview.pdf)

+[fig:overview]

 Reading and processing spatial proteomics data {#reading-and-processing-spatial-proteomics-data .unnumbered}
 ==============================================